ichortower/HatMouseLacey/docs/README.md

 `YriYellog`, or `FlowerValley` (default Auto).
 This is like RecolorPalette, but it matches active building retextures that apply to the mouse house.
 As with the others, set manually if Auto does not detect your situation.\
-Please note that Elle's Town Buildings and Yri's Project Yellog will only be detected by `Auto` if you have set their respective config settings to retexture the mouse house.
+**NOTE**: Elle's Town Buildings and Yri's Project Yellog will only be detected by `Auto` if you have set their respective config settings to retexture the mouse house (for Yellog, you will need `HatMouseHouseRestored`).
 Otherwise, you'll get the vanilla appearance.

 **These config settings will be read from the HatMouseLacey_Core mod's config.json.** The Core mod will appear in the Generic Mod Config Menu, if you